moby/moby/docs/sources/project/find-an-issue.md

         nothing to commit, working directory clean

     Your local repository now has any changes from the `upstream` remote.
-You need to push the changes to your own remote fork which is `origin/master`.
+You need to push the changes to your own remote fork which is `origin master`.

-9. Push the rebased master to `origin/master`.
+9. Push the rebased master to `origin master`.

         $ git push origin
         Username for 'https://github.com': moxiegirl